YUNBLAK/IMAGEPROCESSING_RGB_TO_BINARY/README.md

     # blockSize – area size to apply thresholding
     # C – the value to subtract from the mean or weighted mean

+    cv2.ADAPTIVE_THRESH_MEAN_C: The threshold is the average of the adjacent regions. cv2.ADAPTIVE_THRESH_GAUSSIAN_C: The threshold is the sum of the weights of the neighboring values whose weights are in the Gaussian window.